EXTENSIONS

 Status Codes and Headers

-Control mock responses with configuration:
+Control mock responses using built-in variables:

 Scenario: pathMatches('/api/data')

-* def response = { message: 'Success' }
+* def response = { message: 'Created successfully' }

 * def responseStatus = 201

-* def responseHeaders = { 'X-Request-Id': 'abc123' }
+* def responseHeaders = { 'X-Request-Id': 'abc123', 'Cache-Control': 'no-cache' }

 Simulating Latency